1-877-275-7048|Free delivery — 48 states|20-year warranty on 12ga

 Yes, extending an existing metal building structure is very easy.

-Easily convert any unused exterior on your property into a metal building with living quarters.
-They make great storage and stylish living spaces if you plan them with experts.
-These steel structure plans are suitable for living, working, and storing spaces for residential buildings and industrial purposes.
+Easily convert any unused space on your property into a metal building with living quarters.
+They make great storage and stylish living spaces when you plan them with experts.
+These steel structure plans are suitable for living, working, and storing — for both residential and industrial purposes.

 Table of Contents